-Market risk is the risk that changes in market variables such as equity prices and interest rates may affect the fair value or cash flows of a financial instrument.
+Market risk is the risk that changes in market variables such as equity prices, interest rates and currency exchange rates may affect the fair value or cash flows of a financial instrument.

 (i) Equity price risk

 Equity price risk is the risk of loss arising from changes in equity prices.
 The Fund's investments in equity securities are subject to the equity price risk inherent in all equity securities i.e. the value of holdings may fall as well as rise.